-The two central components of the circulatory system are the cardiovascular, comprised of the heart, blood vessels and blood; and the lymphovascular, comprised of vessels, lymph nodes and lymph.
+The two central components of the circulatory system are the cardio-vascular, comprised of the heart, blood vessels, and blood; and the lymphovascular, comprised of vessels, lymph nodes, and lymph.
 The majority of interstitial fluid, consisting of the filtered blood plasma from between cells, enters the initial capillaries of the lymphovascular system where it becomes lymph.
-Whilst the cardiovascular system is a closed network of blood vessels and capillaries, the lymphatic system is an open system, which by a series of blind-ended capillaries, vessels, trunks and ducts returns the drained fluid back into the bloodstream at the subclavian vein.

-Diseases of the cardiovascular system are the leading cause of death globally.
-Of these, congenital heart disease (CHD) is the most common birth defect that arises due to abnormalities in heart and great vessel development early during embryonic life.
-Disorders of lymphatic vessels, such as lymphoedema, lymphangitis, lymphangiectasia and lymphatic malformations, are less common than cardiovascular diseases, but can have severe effects on well-being and life expectancy.
+Whilst the cardiovascular system is a closed network of blood vessels and capillaries, the lymphatic system is an open system, which by a series of blind-ended capillaries, vessels, trunks, and ducts returns the drained fluid back into the bloodstream at the subclavian vein.
+2 birth defect that arises due to abnormalities in heart and great vessel development early during embryonic life.
+Disorders of lymphatic vessels, such as lymphoedema, lymphangitis, lymphangiectasia, and lymphatic malformations, are less common than cardiovascular diseases but can have severe effects on well-being and life expectancy.
 Lymphoedemas can be primary, caused by genetic factors, or secondary, as the result of accident or other disease.